The strong convergence of operator-splitting methods for the Langevin dynamics model: Introduction

 \section{Introduction}

 The Langevin dynamics (LD) equation plays a fundamental role in the modeling of many complex dynamical systems subject to random noise.
-In its simplest form, it can be expressed as the Newton's equations of motion with added frictional and random forces, which are usually posed to satisfy the fluctuation-dissipation theorem.
+In its simplest form, it can be expressed as the Newton's equations of motion with added frictional and random forces, which are usually introduced to model the influence of the surrounding environment, and posed to satisfy the fluctuation-dissipation theorem.